 - Do they have the same amount of energy?

 Instructions: Click the play button to obtain a magnified view of what is happening.
-Draw your conclusions, enter your answer in the text field provided and then click the "Check" button to check your answer.
+Draw your conclusions, enter your answer in the text field provided and then click the link below the video to check your answer.